shubhamsrivast4u/DeepSense-6G-V2I-CSI-Compression/README.md

 Copy@article{,
-  title={Deep Learning for Multi-Modal Sensor Fusion and CSI Compression in Vehicular Communications}, author={Srivastava, Shubham and Alonso, Marian Temprana and Chatterjee, Rounak and Askar, Nurassyl and Demirhan, Umut and Valmeekam, Chandra Shekhara Kaushik and Shirani, Farhad and Rini, Stefano and Alkhateeb, Ahmed}, journal={}, year={2024}
+  title={Deep Learning for Multi-Modal Sensor Fusion and CSI Compression in Vehicular Communications}, author={Srivastava, Shubham and Alonso, Marian Temprana and Chatterjee, Rounak and Askar, Nurassyl and Demirhan, Umut and Shirani, Farhad and Rini, Stefano and Alkhateeb, Ahmed}, journal={}, year={2024}
 }